United Kingdom of Great Britain and Ireland: Main achievements

 Municipal reform was a necessity for the rapidly growing industrial cities still labouring under a hodgepodge of centuries-old laws and traditions.
 When Peel took over the Home Office, he abolished the espionage and cruel punishments, ended the death penalty for most crimes, and inaugurated the first system of professional police—who in London to this day are still called "Bobbies" in his honour.
 The Municipal Corporations Act 1835 modernised urban government, which previously had been controlled by closed bodies dominated by Tories.
-Over 200 old corporations were abolished and replaced with 179 elected borough councils.
+Over 200 old municipal corporations were abolished and replaced with 179 elected borough councils.
 Elections were to be based on registered voters, city finances had to be audited in a uniform fashion, and city officials were elected by the local taxpayers.

-By far the most important of the reforms was the democratisation of Parliament, which began in a small but highly controversial fashion in 1832 with the Reform Act of 1832.
+By far the most important of the reforms was the democratisation of Parliament, which began in a small but highly controversial fashion with the Reform Act 1832.
 The main impact was to drastically reduce the number of very small constituencies, with only a few dozen voters under the control of a local magnate.
 Industrial cities gained many of the seats but were still significantly underrepresented in Parliament.
 The 1831–1832 battle over parliamentary reform was, "a year probably unmatched in English history for the sweep and intensity of its excitement."
 Every few years an incremental enlargement of the electorate was made by Parliament, reaching practically all male voters by the 1880s, and all the women by 1928.
 Both parties introduced paid professional organisers who supervised the mobilisation of all possible support in each constituency; about 80% of the men voted.
 The Tories discovered that their conservatism had an appeal to skilled workers, and also to women, hundreds of thousands of whom were organised by the Primrose League.
 Women's suffrage was not on the agenda.
 The abolition of the House of Lords, while often discussed, was never necessary because the upper house repeatedly retreated in the face of determined House of Commons action.
-After defeating the first two versions of the Reform Act of 1832, the Whigs got the King to agree to appoint as many new peers as was necessary to change the outcome.
+After defeating the first two versions of the Reform Act 1832, the Whigs got the king to agree to appoint as many new peers as was necessary to change the outcome.
 He promised to do so, but convinced the Lords it would be much wiser for them to approve the law.